gatsbyjs/gatsby/docs/tutorial/building-a-theme.md

 In this section, you'll learn how to structure folders and configure Yarn workspaces to develop Gatsby themes.
 You'll create two workspaces, `gatsby-theme-events` and `site`.

-You'll see how each workspace can be run separately, as well as one depending on the other.
+Each workspace can be run separately, as well as one depending on the other.
 In this example, `gatsby-theme-events` will be a dependency of `site`.

 ### Create a new empty folder